luciamartinf/AssignmentAnswers/Assignment1/README.md

 `usage: main.rb gene_information.tsv seed_stock_data.tsv cross_data.tsv new_stock_data.tsv`

-All requested files to run the script are contained in this github repository
+All the files needed to run the script are contained in this github repository and detailed above

 #### Arguments